 Costa Rica is (obviously) an ideal place to volunteer abroad for a semester.
 Who wouldn't love soaking up the sunshine, lounging beaches, exploring the jungle and teaching the cutest kids for four months?

 Uvita is a small village in southwestern Costa Rica and it's where our some of our volunteers live and teach!
 It'll look something like this....(not bad, right?).

 For all you ILP Costa Rica volunteers out there (and those of you that are visiting Uvita soon), you're in luck!
-While you're going to be taking your long vacations to places a little further away (maybe Boca Chica, Panama or Monteverde, Costa Rica), your weekends will not go to waste!
+While you're going to be taking your long vacations to places a little farther away (maybe Boca Chica, Panama or Monteverde, Costa Rica), your weekends will not go to waste.
 These places are close enough to Uvita for a quick weekend trip and it won't break the bank getting there.